Skip to Content

 When does a filly become a mare?

 In Thoroughbred racing, a filly becomes a mare when she turns five — that’s the cutoff used in race conditions and Jockey Club records.
 Some other breeds and disciplines use four as the dividing line, so you’ll hear both numbers.
 The transition is based on age alone, not size or breeding status.
+In racing, the change happens on January 1 of the year she turns five.

 What is a broodmare?